 Even with mirrors, some spots can be hard to see.
 This is why Dr. Brackeen recommends enlisting a trusted friend or family member to help you out.
 That person can even take a few reference photos of the areas you can’t see, which will allow you to compare each month’s photos and make sure nothing is new or changing.

-Any new or changing moles are certainly a red flag for potential skin cancers, but there are a few more characteristics that could be a cause for concern.
-Dr. Brackeen says to note any growths that bleed, scab or don’t heal over the course of a few weeks.
-Keep an eye out for any pearly looking moles, moles with multiple colors and moles with jagged or irregular edges.
-You should also look for moles that look significantly different from the rest of your moles or are larger than six millimeters (about the size of a pencil eraser).
+Any new or changing spots are certainly a red flag for potential skin cancers, but there are other characteristics that could be a cause for concern.
+Dr. Brackeen says to note anything unusual: growths that bleed, scab or don’t heal over the course of a few weeks.
+Keep an eye out for pearly looking moles, moles with multiple colors and moles with jagged or irregular edges.
+You should also look for moles that look different from the rest of your moles or are larger than six millimeters (about the size of a pencil eraser).
 For identifying potential melanomas, the ABCDEs are a good rule of thumb (though not a catch-all).
-The most important point is that if you find a spot on your skin that concerns you, do something about it.
+The most important point is that if you find anything new, changing or unusual on your skin, do something about it.

 “If you find something fitting one of these descriptions or anything else that does not feel right to you, don’t wait, hesitate or delay; see a dermatologist,” Dr. Brackeen says.